ethereum-optimism/community-hub/src/docs/developers/bedrock/upgrade-guide.md

 ### When is the upgrade taking place?

-The Goerli upgrade is tentatively scheduled for January 2023.
-The mainnet upgrade is tentatively scheduled for February 2023.
-The Goerli upgrade will be live for at least a month before the mainnet upgrade.
+The Goerli upgrade completed successfully on [January 12, 2023](https://twitter.com/OPLabsPBC/status/1613684377124327424?lang=en).
+The mainnet upgrade will be scheduled as soon as we hit all of our criteria laid out in this [approved governance proposal](https://gov.optimism.io/t/final-upgrade-proposal-bedrock-v2/5548).
 ### Is this a hard fork, or a new network?

 This is a hard fork.
 The network will retain the same chain ID, transaction history, and state.
 The first block of the new network will be the last block of the new network + 1.